“No pain, no gain” the saying goes.

 Resistance exercise refers to exercising your muscles using an opposing force.

-Resistance exercise can be in the form of free weights, machines, tubes, resistance bands- anything that makes your muscle to overcome a resistant force.
+Resistance exercise can be done using free weights, resistance machines, tubes, or resistance bands.
+Basically, anything that requires your muscle to overcome a resistant force.

-In the below exercises, we are using resistance tubes with handles and resistance bands.
-They are a great low-cost, small-space option to getting your workout in at home, anytime.
+In the exercises below, we’re using resistance bands, but you can also use resistance tubes with handles.
+They’re a great low-cost, small-space option to getting your workout in at home, anytime.

-1. Place your feet on top of the band shoulder width apart.
+- Place your feet on top of the band, shoulder width apart.

-2. Squat as far down as possible, making sure your knees don’t go over your front toes.
+- Squat as far down as possible, making sure your knees don’t go over the front of your toes.

 Why the front squat?

 Front squats work your entire lower body and will help with your strength and balance.
-It also works your core because it requires you to stabilize your mid-section throughout the entire movement.
+They also work your core because you’re required to stabilize your midsection throughout the entire movement.